-The Psychotropic Medication Utilization Parameters for Children and Youth in Texas Public Behavioral Health (6th Version) (Parameters)100 is the most recent version of these guidelines.
-It serves as a resource for physicians and clinicians who care for children diagnosed with mental health disorders.
-The guide provides recommendations for the appropriate use of psychotropic medications for children served by the public behavioral health system in Texas, including those in foster care, and includes nine criteria indicating the need for review of the child's clinical status.
+The Psychotropic Medication Utilization Parameters for Children and Youth in Texas Public Behavioral Health (6th Version) (Parameters) and the Psychotropic Medication Utilization Parameters for Children and Youth in Texas Public Behavioral Health: Medication Tables (7th version) are the most recent versions of these guidelines.
+They serve as a resource for physicians and clinicians who care for children diagnosed with mental health disorders.
+The guides provides recommendations for the appropriate use of psychotropic medications for children served by the public behavioral health system in Texas, including those in foster care, and includes nine criteria indicating the need for review of the child's clinical status.